Jahhnee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 10.
 Write a script that displays the result of BREATH to the power LOVE follow by a new line.
 Both environment variable TAsk 11.
 Write a script that converts a number from base 2 to base 10, based 2 numbers is sored in BINARY and display number in base follow by anew line
 Task 12.
 Create a script that prints all possible combinations of two letters, except oo, letters are lower cases,alpha ordered output starting with aa, do not print oo, one combinationn line
+Task 13.
+Write a script that prints a number with two decimal places, followed by a new line, with number stored in an environment variable NUM